techjoomla/docs.github.io/README.md

 # Techjoomla Documentation Site

+Steps to contribute documentation to the Techjoomla Site.

 ## Git Fork Setup on local machine

 1. Fork the repo <a href="https://github.com/techjoomla/techjoomla.github.io" target="_blank">Techjoomla Documentation Repo</a>